Kyle Tucker: 2022

-In 2022 he had another great year as he batted .257/.330/.478 with a 128 OPS+ and a 5.3 baseball-reference WAR in 544 at bats.
-He swung at a higher percentage of pitches in the strike zone (84.0%) than any other major league batter.
-He played 147 games in right field, and three at DH.
-He received nomination for the AL Silver Slugger Award in right field/ and was an All-star.
-He finished 15th in the AL MVP-voting.

-Through his 13 defensive runs saved, Tucker was awarded the AL 2022 Gold Glove Award for his play in right field.
-He was also second in the league at his position in assists (8).
-Tucker became the third Astro, following Michael Bourn (2009-10) and César Cedeño (1972-76),. to win a Gold Glove as an outfielder, and first since 2010.

 An early-season slump for Tucker in 2022 included a 4-for-46 span to start the season.
-On April 27, his three-run double in the fifth inning versus the Texas Rangers scored the decisive runs for a 4–3 Astros win; he collected seven RBI in the first three games of that series.
+On April 27, his three-run double in the fifth inning versus the Texas Rangers scored the decisive runs for a 4–3 Astros win; he collected seven RBIs in the first three games of that series.
 Pinch hitting in the eighth inning of the next game, his home run again provided the margin of victory for the Astros, 3–2, after Rangers starter Martín Pérez had taken a perfect game into the seventh inning.

-At Fenway Park on May 17, Tucker tied his career high of six RBI, including hitting one of five home runs in the second inning versus Nathan Eovaldi of the Boston Red Sox, tying the major league record for a team in one inning.
+At Fenway Park on May 17, Tucker tied his career high of six RBIs, including hitting one of five home runs in the second inning versus Nathan Eovaldi of the Boston Red Sox, tying the major league record for a team in one inning.
 In the fourth inning, he added a grand slam.
 While playing the Chicago White Sox on June 17, 2022, Tucker extended a career-high hitting streak to 15 games.